4.8 Initial Child Protection Conferences

 - All relevant people, including the subject child/ren and parents, have been given appropriate opportunities to make a full contribution and that full consideration is given to the information they present;

-- Reports of those not present are made known to parties;
+- Relevant information in relating to the danger statements contained in the reports of those not present are made known to the conference;

 - The wishes and feelings of the child/ren are clearly outlined;